resist-js/resist/docs/en-US/STRUCTURE.md

 > When using XO (Linting), this file provides settings that will be used.
 > This is the top-level settings file used across the mono-repo.
 >
-> - Sub-packages may define their own `.xo-config.json` which will supercede this one.
+> - Sub-packages may define their own `.xo-config.json` which will supersede this one.
-> - This file will be referenced for example when running `pnpm run check`, as well as: Pull Requests, Push, Github Actions CI.
+> - This file will be referenced for example when running `pnpm run check`, as well as: Pull Requests, Push, GitHub Actions CI.

 - [CODE_OF_CONDUCT.md](https://github.com/resist-js/resist/blob/master/CODE_OF_CONDUCT.md)
   [What is this?](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)